dynamsoft-docs/barcode-reader-docs/parameters/reference/colour-clustering-modes.md

 # ColourClusteringModes

-`ColourClusteringModes` is a parameter to control the process for colour categorization.
-It consists of one or more modes, each mode represents a way to implement the categorization.
+`ColourClusteringModes` is a parameter to control the process of colour categorization.
+It consists of one or more modes, each mode representing a different way to implement the categorization.

 ## Candidate Mode List